Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions

 \section{Abstract}

-We investigate nonequilibrium phase transitions in a 2D ferromagnetic Ising model on a square lattice with effective interactions using Monte Carlo-based computational algorithms.
-We verify the effective parameter $h$ by employing mean-field theory and derive self-consistent equations (SCEs) using two familiar dynamics: Metropolis and Glauber.
-For $-1<h<1$, both dynamics are expected to estimate the same SCE.
-We find the relation between $T_{c}$ and $T_{c}^{0}$ where $T_{c}$ ($T_{c}^{0}$) is the critical temperature of the model with (without) the effective interactions.
-Here, $T_{c}^{0}$ refers to the well-known analytical result of the equilibrium Ising model.
-We perform the simulations for different lattice sizes that enable us to measure physical quantities of interest.
-From numerical data, we determine $T_{c}$ and relevant exponents for various values of $h$ by employing finite-size scaling (FSS).
-We find that the FSS result of $T_{c}$, which is quite different from $T_{c}^{0}$, is in agreement with that of its analytical result, and the accuracy is good regardless of the types of model.
-The numerical results of the exponents are consistent with the analytical values of the equilibrium 2D Ising model, which belongs to the same universality class.
+The study of nonequilibrium steady-state (NESS) in the Ising model offers rich insights into the properties of complex systems far from equilibrium.
+This paper explores the nature of NESS phase transitions in two-dimensional (2D) ferromagnetic Ising model on a square lattice under effective interactions using Monte Carlo (MC) algorithms.
+This requires extensive MC simulations using the modified Metropolis and modified Glauber update rules.
+The qualification of the modified update rules is characterized by the definition of an effective parameter $h$.
+For $|h|>1$, it is analytically shown that the nature of the phase transition (including the critical temperature) is independent of $h$.
+Furthermore, for $-1<h<1$, we study the steady-state properties of phase transitions using numerical methods.
+Therefore, we performed simulations for different lattice sizes and measured relevant physical quantities.
+From the data, we determined the numerical results of the transition temperature and relevant critical exponents for various values of $h$ by applying finite-size scaling (FSS).
+We found that the FSS analysis of the exponents is consistent with the analytical values of the equilibrium 2D Ising model.